OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:5

-Night and day among the tombs and in the hills, he would cry out and cut himself with stones.
+Day and night among the tombs and in the hills, he would cry out and harm himself with stones.

 ---